kgiszczak/shale/README.md

 ### Adapters

 Shale uses adapters for parsing and generating documents.
-By default Ruby's standard JSON parser is used for handling JSON documents, YAML for YAML and REXML for XML.
+By default Ruby's standard JSON and YAML parsers are used for handling JSON and YAML documents.

 You can change it by providing your own adapter.
 For JSON and YAML, adapter must implement `.load` and `.dump` class methods.